-As the play develops, stay back, further than 3-4 meters (12 feet) initially, keeping keep ALL Four Essential Elements the elements in front of you - the ball, the defense defensive player, the runner the offensive players, and the base, as well as the area where they all come together.
+As the play develops, stay back, keep ALL the elements in front of you - the ball, the defense, the runner and the base, as well as the area where they all come together.

-Now as the runner and the ball near that tag area, move achieving the best angle to have an unobstructed view of the Four Essential Elements. towards the play.
-Final calling position should be no closer than Get about 3-4 meters (12 feet) away and let the play carry you into the tag.
-Normally the best angle on tag plays is 90 degrees from the path of the runner just short of the leading edge of the base or home plate at the point of contact.
+Now as the runner and the ball near that tag area, move towards the play.
+Get about 3 meters (10-12 feet) away and let the play carry you into the tag.
+Normally the best angle on tag plays is 90 degrees from the path of the runner just short of the base at the point of contact.